Edmonton: Climate

-Edmonton has a fairly dry climate, receiving 422.5 mm of precipitation per year, of which 329.3 mm is rain and 93.2 mm is the melt from 123.9 cm from snowfall.
+Edmonton has a fairly dry climate, receiving 422.5 mm of precipitation per year, of which 329.3 mm is rain and 93.2 mm is the melt from 123.9 cm of snowfall.
 Over 75% of the average annual precipitation falls in the late spring, summer, and early autumn, with the wettest month being July, having a mean precipitation of 93.8 mm, and the driest months being February, March, October, November and December.
 Significant snowfall accumulation typically begins in late October and tapers off by late March.
 Dry spells are not uncommon and may occur at any time of the year.
 Extremes do occur, such as the 114 mm of rainfall that fell on July 31, 1953.
 Much of the precipitation that Edmonton receives in the summer comes from late-day thunderstorms, which are frequent and occasionally severe enough to produce large hail, damaging winds, funnel clouds, and tornadoes.

 The summer of 2006 was particularly warm for Edmonton, as temperatures reached 29 C or higher more than 20 times from mid-May to early September.
 Later, the summer of 2021 saw the temperature rise above 29 C on 23 days between June and August, while nearly breaking the record high temperature on June 30 with a temperature of 37.0 C. The winter of 2011–12 was particularly warm: from December 22 through March 20 there were 53 occasions when Edmonton saw temperatures at or above 0.0 C at the City Centre Airport, and even warmer in the city proper.

 A massive cluster of thunderstorms swept through Edmonton on July 11, 2004, with large hail and over 100 mm of rain reported within an hour in many places.
 This "1-in-200 year event" flooded major intersections and underpasses and damaged both residential and commercial properties.
 The storm caused extensive damage to West Edmonton Mall; a small glass section of the roof collapsed under the weight of the rainwater, causing water to drain onto the mall's indoor ice rink.
 As a result, the mall was evacuated as a precautionary measure.